saltstack/salt/doc/topics/tutorials/intro_scale.rst

 ~~~~~~~~~~~~~~~~~~~~~

 The job cache is a central component of the Salt Master and many aspects of
-the Salt Master will not function correctly without a runnign job cache.
+the Salt Master will not function correctly without a running job cache.

-Disableing the job cache is `STRONGLY DISCOURAGED` and should not be done
+Disabling the job cache is **STRONGLY DISCOURAGED** and should not be done
 unless the master is being used to execute routines that require no history
 or reliable feedback!